How do I make a will?

 • This will be the easiest option for the executor.

-• Do they have a safe place to keep it?
+• Make sure they have a safe place for the will.

 At your lawyer’s office

-• If you have a lawyer, they may be able to store it for you, but remember, lawyers can move or end their practice.
+• If you have a lawyer, they may be able to store it for you, but remember that lawyers can move or end their practice.

-• If your executor cannot contact your lawyer, they can ask the Law Society of BC for assistance through an online form on their Lost Files and Wills page.
+• Let your executor know beforehand that if they can’t reach your lawyer, they can ask the Law Society of BC for help.
+Currently this is done through an online form on their Lost Files and Wills page, but you can also call them.

 What if the location of my will changes?